bobjflong/stellar-haskell/readme.md

 ### Viewing Transactions for an Account

-Here, 0 and -1 are used to set the boundaries of transaction history.
+Here, earliestLedger and currenctLedger are used to set the boundaries of transaction history.
 0 is the earliest ledger to fetch from, -1 is the latest to fetch from (-1 signifying the current ledger).
 See the [docs](https://www.stellar.org/api/#api-account_tx) for more.